Roasted Garlic Shallot Plant-Based “Buttah”: Vegan Butter Substitute

 Storage: Portion into smaller containers or wrap in a “log” and keep in the refrigerator or freezer.
 This will last 10 days in the fridge – up to 3 months in the freezer.

-Flavor Variations: Use this a base for various flavored butter by adding cayenne, smoked paprika, or chipotle powder.
+Flavor Variations: Use this as a base for various flavored butters by adding cayenne, smoked paprika, or chipotle powder.

 Other Varieties of Garlic: For unique flavor twists, use this recipe as a template for other varieties of garlic.
 Try black garlic or elephant garlic.